 Remember, when it comes to your life, unfortunately, you only get one shot.
 That’s it.
 Don’t you want to live it to the fullest?

 Do you want to talk to one of our advisors to your preparing your family for retirement?
-We’re happy to have a conversation with you, give us a call at 913.393.1000 or fill out the form below!
+We’re happy to have a conversation with you, give us a call at 913.393.1000 or schedule a complimentary consultation below!

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.